 - The Organisation of Eastern Caribbean States (OECS)

-The eight LAC countries represented by this hub face significant challenges across their education sectors.
+The ten LAC countries represented by this hub face significant challenges across their education sectors.
 These will be addressed through a systemic approach that includes:

 - Setting a regional agenda on knowledge gaps for scalable policy and practice options for priorities at sub-regional, national, and local levels.